choudharyabhishekk/Flipp-redesign/README.md

+Here’s an updated README.md to reflect that the project is built with React:

+---

 # Flipp Website Redesign

 Welcome to the **Flipp Website Redesign** project repository!
-This project is a redesign of the Flipp website, which was originally built using WordPress.
-As one of my most-used apps, I decided to undertake this redesign as part of a college project to showcase my web development skills.
+This project is a redesign of the Flipp website, originally built with WordPress.
+As one of my most-used apps, I decided to redesign it using React as part of a college project to showcase my web development skills.

 ---

 ## 📜 Project Overview

 Flipp is a popular app that helps users find savings and deals from various retailers.
 The original website was functional but lacked a modern, responsive design.
-This project focuses on creating a new, user-friendly design with improved aesthetics and responsiveness.
+This project reimagines the website with a fresh design and improved responsiveness, built entirely with **React**.

 ---

 ## 🛠️ Features

-- **Custom Design**: Redesigned using **HTML**, **CSS**, and **JavaScript** for a fresh, modern look.
+- **Custom Design**: Redesigned using **React** and **CSS** for a dynamic, modern look.
-- **Mobile Responsiveness**: Fully responsive design to ensure a seamless experience on all devices.
+- **Mobile Responsiveness**: Fully responsive layout that adapts to any screen size.
-- **No Frameworks**: Built from scratch with **pure CSS**, without relying on external frameworks like Bootstrap.
+- **Component-Based Architecture**: Built with reusable React components for modularity and scalability.
 - **Enhanced User Experience**: Simplified navigation and improved visual hierarchy for better usability.
+- **Performance Optimization**: Lightweight React application optimized for speed and performance.

 ---

 ## 🖥️ Technologies Used

+- **React.js**: Core library for building the user interface.
+- **CSS3**: Pure CSS used for styling and responsive design.
+- **JavaScript (ES6+)**: Logic and interactivity.
-- **Create React App**: Used for setting up the development environment.
+- **Create React App**: Boilerplate for setting up the development environment.
-- **HTML5**: Structured and semantic markup for the website.
-- **CSS3**: Pure CSS for styling, animations, and responsiveness.
-- **JavaScript**: Added interactivity where necessary.

 ---

 ## 🌟 Key Highlights

-1. **Minimalistic Design**: Focused on clean and modern aesthetics.
+1. **React-Based Design**: Leveraging React components for an interactive and maintainable web application.
-2. **Mobile-First Approach**: Designed and tested for a variety of screen sizes to ensure accessibility.
+2. **Mobile-First Approach**: Optimized for mobile devices first, ensuring a seamless experience across all platforms.
-3. **Performance Optimization**: Optimized code for faster loading times.
+3. **No External CSS Frameworks**: Styled with pure CSS to maintain control over design details.
-4. **Real-World Inspiration**: Leveraged my experience as an avid Flipp user to design an intuitive interface.
+4. **Real-World Inspiration**: Designed with insights from being an avid Flipp user.

+---

 ## 🚀 Getting Started